Shawnee Smith: Early life

 Smith was born on July 3, 1969, at Orangeburg Regional Hospital in Orangeburg, South Carolina.
 She is the second child of Patricia Ann (née Smoak), an oncology nurse, and James H. Smith, a financial planner and former US Air Force pilot.
 When she was five months old, her family relocated from South Carolina to West Los Angeles, California.
-Her parents divorced when she was two years old and her mother remarried five years later when they moved to San Fernando Valley.
+Her parents divorced when she was two years old and her mother remarried five years later when they moved to the San Fernando Valley.

 Career

 1980s

-Smith made her television debut in a McDonald's commercial at age eight.
+In 1977, Smith made her television debut in a McDonald's commercial at age eight.
 At age 11, she made her feature film debut in John Huston's 1982 adaptation of the Broadway musical Annie, as one of Annie Bennett Warbucks's fellow orphans.
 The next year, she sang on The Merv Griffin Show.
 At age 15, Smith won her first stage role in the Los Angeles play, To Gillian on Her 37th Birthday where co-star Richard Dreyfuss noticed in rehearsals her potential and suggested she be given a leading part.
 She went on to win the Drama-League Critics Award for her performance.

 In 1985, she had small parts in, Not My Kid, Cagney & Lacey and Iron Eagle (1986).
 In 1987, Smith played a pregnant student Rhonda in Summer School.
 The following year, her first starring role came with the remake of The Blob.
-In 1988, Smith starred in television film I Saw What You Did, a remake of the 1965 film of the same name.
+In 1988, Smith starred in television film I Saw What You Did.

 Smith had a supporting role alongside John Candy and Annie Potts in the 1989 film Who's Harry Crumb?, where Smith plays a teen who helps Harry Crumb locate her kidnapped sister.
 That same year, she co-starred with Jennie Garth and Barbara Eden in the short-lived TV series Brand New Life.